 So the easy way, as you know, is the tube or tray type Amazen.
 Modifying depends a lot on how much tinkering you are willing to fiddle with.
-I’m the tinker behind the tinkers damn.
-So I tinker a lot.
+I’m the tinker behind the tinkers [censored].
+So I tinker a lot. :face_with_stuck-out_tongue:

 So I wish now that I would have gotten the most basic, insulated, non-digital smoker box and modified it to what I have now.

 So it comes down to what a feller wants in his smoker box.

 Many enjoy very minimal tinkering, I can get that.
 But for me, I just had to separate the “as built” smoke maker, from the smoker/oven heat source.
 That gave me control over the two aspects of smoking.

 Since I do some (a lot) of cold smoking, I had to go to extremes.
 But, that’s me.
 Mr. Imagination.